Theatre Royal, Drury Lane: Third theatre (1794)

 The theatre was in need of updating by the end of the 18th century and was demolished in 1791, with the company moving temporarily to the new King's Theatre, in the Haymarket.
 A third theatre was designed by Henry Holland and opened on 12 March 1794.
 In the design of the theatre boxes, Henry Holland asked John Linnell for assistance.
 The designs by Linnell survive in the V&A Print Room – there are also designs by Henry Holland and Charles Heathcote Tatham who were involved in the design process.
 This was a cavernous theatre, accommodating more than 3,600 spectators.
 The motivation behind building on such a large scale?
 In the words of one owner:

 New technology facilitated the expansion: iron columns replaced bulky wood, supporting five tiers of galleries.
 The stage was large, too: 83 ft wide and 92 ft deep.
 Holland, the architect, said it was "on a larger scale than any other theatre in Europe."
 Except for churches, it was the tallest building in London.

 The "very popular notion that our theatres ought to be very small" proved hard to overcome.
-Various accounts from the period bemoan the mammoth size of the new theatre, longing for the "warm close observant seats of Old Drury," as one May 1794 theatre-goer put it.
+Various accounts from the period bemoan the mammoth size of the new theatre, longing for the "warm close observant seats of Old Drury," as one May 1794 theatregoer put it.
 Actress Sarah Siddons, then part of the Drury Lane company, called it "a wilderness of a place" (and left Drury Lane along with her brother John Philip Kemble in 1803).
 Not only was any sense of intimacy and connection to the company on stage lost, but the very size of the theatre put a great deal of the audience at such a distance from the stage so as to make hearing a player's voice quite difficult.
 To compensate, the productions mounted in the new theatre tended more toward spectacle than the spoken word.
 An example of such a spectacle is a 1794 production that featured real water flowing down a rocky stream into a lake large enough on which to row a boat.
 This water issued from tanks in the attics above the house, which were installed – along with a much-touted iron safety curtain – as proof against fire.